sbusso/Bear-Power-Pack/Bear Search & Replace.md

 # Bear Search & Replace

-> Text replace, RegEx, and text factories.
+Text replace, RegEx, and text factories on Bear notes on iOS.

 **Install workflow: [Bear Search & Replace](https://workflow.is/workflows/3c8ed87a3a584ae5bd89db36a6566dfe)**